Build a Flask Web Service for Barcode, MRZ, and Document Scanning with Power Automate Desktop

 If you have tried to use Python script in Power Automate for Desktop, you may have noticed that it does not support external libraries installed via pip.
 This is because Power Automate Desktop uses IronPython, which is a .NET implementation of Python.
 IronPython is a subset of the Python language, and it does not support external libraries.
 To address this issue, we can create a web service using Flask, and then invoke the web API using Power Automate HTTP action.

-Setting Up an HTTP Web Service Using Flask
+Step 2: Set Up an HTTP Web Service with Flask

 1. Import the dependent packages: